 Modes of Delivery:

-Face-to-face – you will be required to attend one week of training for each cluster (three weeks in total).
+Virtual face-to-face – you will be required to attend each scheduled block.
 Following each facilitated session you will be required to undertake additional learning activities as listed in your learning material and on the Pivot Online Learning System (POLS).
 Assessment tasks are provided in the Candidate Assignment Booklet which you will complete the task assignments with support from your trainers and workplace.
 The Pivot Institute offers regular in-house student support days to assist in the completion of your assignments if required.

 Supported Distance Learning - you will be provided with a hard copy pack including your Learner's Guide, assessment materials and all relevant supporting material.
 In addition access will be provided to the Pivot Online Learning System (POLS).
 This platform holds all the learning material, assessment requirements, resources, needed to complete the qualification.